AFM-analysis/nanite/docs/sec_rating_workflow.rst

 In short, an estimator is trained with a sample dataset that was manually rated by a user.
 This estimator is then applied to new data and, in an optimal scenario, reproduces the rating scheme that the user intended when he rated the training dataset.
+For a more detailed analysis, please refer to :cite:`Mueller19nanite`.

 Nanite already comes with a default training set that is based on AFM data recorded for zebrafish spinal cord sections, called `zef18`.